Credible

 • At least 20% equity: If you want to avoid private mortgage insurance charges, you’ll need at least 20% equity in your home.
 The lender may order an appraisal to confirm this.

-• The ability to pay refinance closing costs: Closing costs typically run anywhere from 2% to 5% on refinance loans.
+• The ability to pay to refinance closing costs: Closing costs typically run anywhere from 2% to 5% on refinance loans.
 Your lender will want to verify you have the cash to cover these.

 • Documents to prove your creditworthiness, including: Tax returns, pay stubs, a credit report (the lender will order this), and W-2s